fpachet/continuator/README.md

 # A Python implementation of a constrainable Continuator

-A revival of th Continuator system, using a combination of variable-order Markov model and belief propagation to enforce positional constraints.
+A reimplmentation of the Continuator system, using a combination of variable-order Markov model and belief propagation to enforce positional constraints.
+Note that this is the only system, to my knowledge, able to produce controllable sequences (with guarantees) with unary/positional constraints.
+These are extremely powerful and can turn seemingly "random" walks into actual music with intention.

-It is based on the following papers:
+It is inspired from on the following papers:
 - Pachet, F. The Continuator: Musical Interaction with Style.
 Journal of New Music Research, 32(3):333-341, 2003
 - Papadopoulos, A., Pachet, F., Roy, P. and Sakellariou, J. Exact Sampling for Regular and Markov Constraints with Belief Propagation.
 21th Principles and Practice of Constraint Programming Conference (CP 2015), Cork (Ireland), 2015
 - Pachet, F., Roy, P. and Barbieri, G. Finite-Length Markov Processes with Constraints.
 Proceedings of the 22nd International Joint Conference on Artificial Intelligence (IJCAI), pages 635-642, Barcelona, Spain, July 2011